VillagerUnknown/HeadHunters/README.md

 Head Hunter Villagers use Giant Zombie Heads as workstations.
 The Head Hunter Villager buys and sells Mob Heads.

+**Structures**

+* **Hunting Cabins** - Hunting cabins can be found throughout the world housing Head Hunters villagers.
+* **Hunting Camps** - Hunting camps can be found throughout the world with Head Hunters looking for their next trophy.

 **Custom Blocks**

-* **Giant Zombie Head** - The head of the legendary Giant Zombie acts as the Head Hunter Villagers workstation.
+* **Giant Zombie Head** - The head of the legendary Giant Zombie, the Head Hunter Villagers workstation, can now be placed in the world.
+It can be found in structures and crafted by combining 4 zombie heads in a crafting table.

 **Options**